FreeRTOS/FreeRTOS-Kernel/MISRA.md

         for all the kernel object types (StaticEventGroup_t, StaticQueue_t, StaticStreamBuffer_t, StaticTimer_t and StaticTask_t) for data hiding
         purposes.
-The internal object types and the corresponding external aliases are guarnteed to have the same size and alignment which is checked using configASSERT.
+The internal object types and the corresponding external aliases are guaranteed to have the same size and alignment which is checked using configASSERT.